Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework: Introduction

+An interesting feature of our technique is that it demonstrates the optimality of our control policies in the so-called ``large market'' regimes~\cite{george2012stochastic,braverman2016empty}, where both number of vehicles and arrival rates of customers jointly scale to infinity.
+Compared to other works, however, our proof is elementary in that we do not need to characterize the limiting processes.

-\subsection{Related work}
+\subsection{Related Work}

-There is a large literature on characterizing open and closed queueing-network models, building on seminal work of Jackson \cite{jackson1963}, Gordon and Newell ~\cite{gordon1967closed}, and Baskett et al. \cite{baskett1975}; the books by Kelly \cite{kelly2011} and Serfozo \cite{IntroStochNetworks} provide an excellent summary.
-Optimal resource allocation in open queueing networks also has a long history, going back to the work of Whittle \cite{Whittle1985}.
+There is a large literature on open and closed queueing network models, building on seminal work of Jackson \cite{jackson1963}, Gordon and Newell ~\cite{gordon1967closed}, and Baskett et al. \cite{baskett1975}; the books by Kelly~\cite{kelly2011} and Serfozo~\cite{IntroStochNetworks} provide an excellent summary.
+Optimal resource allocation in open queueing networks also has a long history, going back to the work of Whittle~\cite{Whittle1985}.
 However, there is much less work for closed networks, in part due to the presence of a normalization constant for which there is no closed-form (though it is computable in $O(nm)$ time via iterative techniques~\cite{Buzen,MVA}).
-Most existing work on optimizing closed queueing networks use heuristics, with limited or no guarantees.
+Most existing work on optimizing closed queueing networks use heuristics, with limited or no inite guarantees.
 In contrast, our work focuses on obtaining algorithms with provable guarantees for a wide range of problems.

-Three popular approaches for closed queueing-network optimization in the literature are: $(i)$ using open queueing-network approximations, $(ii)$ heuristically imposing a `fairness' property, which we refer to as the demand circulation constraint (cf. Section \ref{ssec:dcirc}), and $(iii)$ characterizing the fluid limits of closed queueing networks, and obtaining solutions that are optimal in these scaling regimes.
+Three popular approaches for closed queueing network control in the literature are: $(i)$ using open queueing network approximations, $(ii)$ heuristically imposing a `fairness' property, which we refer to as the balanced demand constraint (see Section \ref{ssec:dcirc}), and $(iii)$ characterizing the fluid limits of closed queueing networks, and obtaining solutions that are optimal in these scaling regimes.
 We now briefly describe each approach.

 The first approach was formalized by Whitt \cite{whitt1984}, via the fixed-population-mean (FPM) method, where exogenous arrival rates are chosen to ensure the mean population is $m$.
-It has since been used in many applications; for example, Brooks et al. \cite{Brooks2013} use it to derive policies for matching debris-removal vehicles to routes following natural disasters.
+It has since been used in many applications; for example, Brooks et al. \cite{Brooks2013} use it to derive policies for matching debris removal vehicles to routes following natural disasters.
 Performance guarantees however are available only in restricted settings.